 However, there also some attractions and places to see on Saona Island, among them:

 Mano Juan – the only village on the island and home of approximately 300 inhabitants who live a remarkably simple life here.
-There are also two places to stay if you would like to get away from it all.
-See below for more details.
+There are also threeplaces to stay if you would like to get away from it all.
+See above and below for more details.

-Canto de la Playa – Canto de la Playa is a lagoon and pristine beach in the more remote part of the Saona Island.
+Canto de la Playa – Canto de la Playa is a lagoon and pristine beach in the more remote part of Saona Island.
 Only a few tourists come here every day.
 Canto de la Playa is approx. 3 miles away from Mano Juan and one of the best beaches in the Dominican Republic.

 Playa Catuano – one of the most popular beaches and at the same time home of the marine guard and the aforementioned shipwreck for snorkeling

 Saona Channel – the channel which divides Saona Island from the mainland.
 Usually, only private boats go here.